Skip to content

 Type Schemas

-Reusable type definitions referenced by capability and component schemas.
+Reusable definitions referenced by other schemas.
+Do not appear in registries.

 Meta Schemas